The impact starts at home

 Lifestyle habits are formed during childhood

 Did you know that many lifestyle habits are formed during childhood?
-Even individual taste preferences are set by the age of 5.
+Even individual taste preferences are set by the age of five.
 Kids are greatly influenced by their surroundings, making the habits and behaviors they see at home very important.

 Good role model habits make a difference